-The Survivor Reception Centre is likely to be activated for only a limited period of time, and then may cease operation or migrate into the rest centre facility.
-The longer-term welfare requirements of survivors will be met through Family Assistance Centres if set up, or through partner agencies involved in the recovery process.
+The Survivor Reception Centre is likely to be established very quickly and close to the incident site.
+It will be activated for only a limited period of time, and once survivors can go home, or be reunited with families and friends, it then may cease operation or migrate into the rest centre facility.
+The longer-term welfare requirements of survivors will be met through Humanitarian Assistance Centres if set up, or through partner agencies involved in the recovery process.